lloydkevin/hugo-wd/content/post/2007-09-10-hate-internet-explorer-passion.md

   - Work

 ---
 I jsut realized that my brand new WordPress theme sucks in Internet Explorer 7.
-My footer doesn&#8217;t show up, and my sidebar is all the way to the bottom.
+My footer doesn't show up, and my sidebar is all the way to the bottom.

 I remember when I first started with this them, I went through the whole cross browser thing and everything looked fine.
 I tweaked everything to my liking and was satisfied.
 Now I have to go backwards, one element at a time and try to isolate which tweak, new content, post, or plugin that has caused this to happen.

 Or I may just find a new theme.
-But in the mean while, I&#8217;ll continue hating IE. Why doesn&#8217;t stuff just work as it&#8217;s supposed to?
+But in the mean while, I'll continue hating IE. Why doesn't stuff just work as it's supposed to?

-Ã‚ I realized this problem at the worst possible time, Monday morning at 1:41AM, so who knows when I&#8217;ll get to it.
+Ã‚ I realized this problem at the worst possible time, Monday morning at 1:41AM, so who knows when I'll get to it.